-If a Commercial Tenant has failed to pay their monthly rent, the following steps must be taken:
+If a Tenant has failed to pay their rent, the following steps must be taken:

-- Commercial Landlord needs to serve the Commercial Tenant with a 3 day notice.
-The Commercial Landlord can proceed with filing an Complaint if the Commercial Tenant fails to pay rent or vacate.
+- Landlord needs to serve them with a 3 day notice.
+If they still haven’t paid or vacated, they can proceed with filing of the Complaint.

-- The Commercial Tenant has 5 days to respond upon being served with the Complaint.
-Depending on the response filed by, the Court may set the case for Mediation or a Final Hearing.
+- Once they are served, they have 5 days to respond.
+Depending on the response, the Court may set the case for Mediation or a Final Hearing.

-- If the Court finds that the Commercial Tenant’s response does not allege any legal grounds against the Complaint, the Commercial Landlord can file a Motion to Strike the Defendant’s response and enter a Final Judgment of Eviction against the Commercial Tenant.
+- If the Court finds that the response does not allege any legal grounds, the Commercial Landlord can file a Motion to Strike.
+If it is granted, a default will be entered.

-If you are a Commercial Landlord in Broward County or in Florida, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.
-We will inform you about your about your rights as a Commercial Landlord as well as the Commercial Eviction Process.
-In an Commerical Eviction Tenant Florida, the proper representation is the key to take your commercial property back.
+If you are a Commercial Landlord in Broward County or in Florida, contact the Law Office of Brian P. Kowal, PA.
+We will inform you about your about your rights as well as the Eviction Process.
+In an Commercial Eviction Tenant Florida, proper representation is the key to take your property back.